 Local or Wide Area Networks

-- Browse and locate computers over a LAN using TCP/IP, IPX/SPX, NetBIOS or NetBEUI protocols.
+- Browse and locate computers over a LAN or WAN using TCP/IP or HTTP (legacy support for IPX and NetBIOS).

-- Store all discovered systems in a company hierarchy or defined groups, either locally or centrally.
+- Store all discovered devices in a company hierarchy, use auto or manually defined groups, either locally or stored centrally.

-- Define a range of subnets for extended network browsing capabilities.
+- Define a range of subnets for extended network browsing capabilities locally.

-- Connect directly to known computers by PC name, DNS name or address.
+- Connect directly to known computers by PC name, DNS name or network address.

 Utilising the Internet

-Delivering seamless Remote Control between PCs that may be located behind different firewalls, the NetSupport Manager Gateway provides a stable and secure method for NetSupport-enabled systems to locate and communicate via http.
-The Gateway component needs to be installed on a PC allocated with a static IP and accessible to both Control and Client PCs, even though both the Control and Client systems will be securely located behind their respective firewalls.
-The Gateway will only allow connections from computers using the same Gateway Security Key.
+When you want to deliver seamless Remote Control between PCs that may be in different geographic locations and behind different firewalls, then the NetSupport Manager Communications Gateway module provides a stable and secure method for NetSupport-enabled systems to locate and communicate over HTTP.
+The Gateway module needs to be installed on a PC allocated with a static IP and accessible to both Control and Client PCs, even though both the Control and Client systems can be securely located behind their respective firewalls.
+The Gateway will only allow connections from computers using the same Gateway Security Key and is used to support staff or customers across different sites or where staff on the road need access to office resources.
+The Gateway is not needed for LAN/WAN-based communications.

-- Seamless and secure remote support between secure, firewalled networks or computers.
+- Seamless and secure remote support between secure, firewalled networks and computers.

 - No requirement to make any changes to your existing network or firewall security.